telerik/ajax-docs/api/server/Telerik.Web.UI/AdvancedFormSettings.md

 ## Properties

+###  DateFormat `String`

+Gets or sets the edit form date format string.

+#### Remarks
+The default value of this property is inferred from the
+            Thread.CurrentThread.CurrentCulture.DateTimeFormat.ShortDatePattern
+            property.

+###  EnableCustomAttributeEditing `Boolean`

+Gets or sets a value that indicates whether the attribute editing in the advanced form is enabled.

 ###  Enabled `Boolean`

 Gets or sets a value indicating whether the user can use the advanced insert/edit form.

-###  Modal `Boolean`

-Gets or sets a value indicating whether advanced form is displayed as a modal dialog.

-###  ZIndex `Int32`

-Gets or sets a value indicating the z-index of the modal dialog.

-#### Remarks
-Use this property to position the form over elements with higher z-index
-            than the modal form.

 ###  EnableResourceEditing `Boolean`